Pharmacy Residency Program

 Residents provide education to healthcare professionals, pharmacists, and pharmacy students.
 This is an opportunity to develop teaching and presentation skills.

-Resident benefits include health/vision/dental insurance, 10 paid vacation/sick days, 7 holidays, stipend for attending professional pharmacy meetings, and free onsite ACPE educational programs.
+Resident benefits include generous salary, health/vision/dental insurance, 10 paid vacation/sick days, seven holidays, stipend for attending professional pharmacy meetings, and free onsite ACPE educational programs.

 All candidates must meet the following criteria: